oracle/rwloadsim/docs/RWLOADSIM.md

 The rwloadsim tool itself is a command like tool that you can call like you would call any other tool from your shell.
-It has a (too?) large number of options that can be provided tranditionally using a single hyphen followed by an option letter or using a double hyphen followed by an option name.
+It has a (too?) large number of options that can be provided traditionally using a single hyphen followed by an option letter or using a double hyphen followed by an option name.
 After option processing, it accepts a list of .rwl input files and potentially a list of arguments that are provided to your rwl